Asia98M/AnimeApp/README.md

    ```

 ### Video Tutorial
-For a detailed walkthrough on how to add a new anime to the list, check out our video tutorial in the source folder.
+For a detailed walkthrough on how to add a new anime to the list, check out our video below.

 ## Contributions
 We welcome contributions to improve the app.
 Feel free to fork the repository and submit pull requests with enhancements or bug fixes.